politico/typesafe-vuex/README.md

 ## Vuex version compatibility

-For **Vuex 2.x** use newest **vuex-typescript 2.x**

-For **Vuex 3.x** use newest **vuex-typescript 3.x**
+For **Vuex 3.x** use newest **typesafe-vuex 3.x**

 This library has explicit dependency on Vuex.
-A new version of vuex-typescript is released following each major release of Vuex.
-This way breaking API changes introduced into Vuex are guaranteed to be followed up and tested in vuex-typescript.
+A new version of typesafe-vuex is released following each major release of Vuex.
+This way breaking API changes introduced into Vuex are guaranteed to be followed up and tested in typesafe-vuex.

 ## Functions or objects